-A degree can lead you to unlimited opportunities.
-Financially, your degree can increase your long-term earning potential exponentially while providing added job security in the face of an uncertain economy.
-A degree may also open the door to a new career in a new industry or a new role as an entrepreneur.
+Your skills can lead you to unlimited opportunities.
+Financially, your skills can increase your long-term earning potential exponentially while providing added job security in the face of an uncertain economy.
+Your skills may also open the door to a new career in a new industry or a new role as an entrepreneur.

 Wherever it may lead you, your degree will be recognized as a prestigious milestone in your career and a reflection of your commitment to excellence.
-Welcome to Calstone University.
+Welcome to Calstone College.

-Gerald Y Park President Calstone University
+Gerald Y Park President Calstone College